ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d1 - AI Tools I - AI Coding Assistants.md

         - tip: if you need to add all files as context, use `#codebase`
     - `@workspace` (e.g.: how many models we have)
     - `@vscode` (e.g.: whats the shortcut to change the language mode for the current file)

+- Full demo:
+    - In the backend: implement functionality for Clients (e.g. C+R)
+    - In the frontend: implement functionality for Clients (e.g. C+R)

 - sparkles (e.g. commit message)